paladin-t/b8/docs/manual.md

 * Hiding the menu bar when playing: `Option`, `Graphics`, checking `Hide menu bar when playing`
 * Entering full screen: `Option`, `Graphics`, `Full screen`
 * Customizing input: `Option`, `Input`, then custom for each virtual gamepad on the dialog box
-* Changing the root directory of library: `Option`, `Directory`, `Browse`, `Apply`, this will move all existing cartridges to the new path
+* Changing the root directory of library: `Option`, `Directory`, `Browse`, `Apply`, this will move all existing disks to the new path
 * Showing stat. information: `Option`, check `Show stat.`
-* Making it running when double click on a cartridge, instead of opening it: `Option`, check `Run on click`
+* Making it running when double click on a disk, instead of opening it: `Option`, check `Run on click`
 * Allowing multiple editor windows: `Option`, check `Multiple windows`

 ### Sharing

 A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines or any sorts of communities.
-It is convenient to export cartridge and record frames in BASIC8 for sharing.
+It is convenient to export disk and record frames in BASIC8 for sharing.

 #### Exporter and importer

-To export a cartridge, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a cartridge, then click `Export` to open the dialog box.
+To export a disk, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a disk, then click `Export` to open the dialog box.

-To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based cartridge onto clipboard already, before using the second option.
-Use option `Overwrite` (for confliction) to replace any old cartridge with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of cartridges to identify them.
+To import a disk, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based disk onto clipboard already, before using the second option.
+Use option `Overwrite` (for confliction) to replace any old disk with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of disks to identify them.

-#### Cartridges
+#### Disks

 Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
-Text based cartridges are generated with ASCII characters, which are friendlier when posting to places with text allowed only.
+Text based disks are generated with ASCII characters, which are friendlier when posting to places with text allowed only.

 #### Recording GIF

-Click `Cartridge`, `Record frames`, or just press `F8` while playing to record a sequence of frames for further GIF exporting, click `Cartridge`, `Stop recording`, or press `F8` again to stop recording.
+Click `Disk`, `Record frames`, or just press `F8` while playing to record a sequence of frames for further GIF exporting, click `Disk`, `Stop recording`, or press `F8` again to stop recording.

 [HOME](#welcome-to-basic8)